 Effective July 2, 2009, we purchased all of the outstanding capital stock of Technology Alternatives Limited, a company formed under the laws of Belize ("TAL"), from its four shareholders.
-TAL owns and operates a 400-acre farm in subtropical Belize, Central America, which currently is producing Jatropha.
-TAL also has been performing plant science research and has been providing technical advisory services for propagation of Jatropha for a number of years.
+TAL owns and operates a 400-acre farm in subtropical Belize, Central America.
+The Belize farm currently is inactive, and we are currently evaluating the future use and/or disposition of this farm.
+Research efforts have now been centralized at our farms near Tizimin, Mexico.

 Under the Stock Purchase Agreement, as amended, in consideration for the purchase of all of the shares of TAL, (i) promissory notes were issued by TAL to the four former owners as evidence of its indebtedness to them in the aggregate amount of \$516,139 Belize Dollars (US \$268,036 based on exchange rates in effect at July 2, 2009), and (ii) an aggregate of 8,952,757 unregistered shares of our common stock were issued to the four former owners.
 The maturity date of the promissory notes has been extended through January 1, 2011.
 Since the TAL promissory notes are secured by a mortgage on the 400-acre farm, our failure to pay these notes upon their maturity could result in the loss of that farm and our investment in the Belizean Jatropha farm.

 While we have commenced negotiations with various third parties to obtain additional funding from strategic partnerships and for the sale of carbon credits, no assurance can be given that we will be able to enter into any agreements to obtain funding, sell carbon credits or form additional strategic partnerships.
-Without raising additional cash (through the sale of our securities, the sale or carbon credits, or strategic arrangements), we will not be able to implement our business plan in the Jatropha business and will have to further reduce our operations, revise our business plan to reduce the scope of our planned operations.
+Without raising additional cash (through the sale of our securities, the sale or carbon credits, or strategic arrangements), we will not be able to implement our business plan in the Jatropha business and may have to reduce our current operations, revise our business plan to reduce the scope of our planned operations.